-In accordance with Accounting Standards Update 2016-13, Measurement of Credit Losses on Financial Instruments and related amendments, which is incorporated in ASC Topic 326, Financial Instruments-Credit Losses (ASC 326), IFC recognizes a reserve for credit losses that is deducted from the amortized cost basis of loans to present the net amount expected to be collected on loans on the balance sheet.
-IFC uses a credit loss methodology that reflects an estimate of expected credit losses over the remaining contractual life of a loan, considering forward-looking information.
-The process for determining the reserve against credit losses is discussed in Note A to IFC's FY23 consolidated financial statements.
+In accordance with Accounting Standards Update 2016-13, Measurement of Credit Losses on Financial Instruments and related amendments, which is incorporated in ASC Topic 326, Financial Instruments-Credit Losses (ASC 326), IFC recognizes a reserve for credit losses that is deducted from the amortized cost basis of loans to present the net amount expected to be collected on

 The determination of reserve against credit losses is based on complex inputs and assumptions, which require a high degree of judgment.
 In particular, the forecast of key economic variables relevant to the loan portfolio is one of the critical assumptions to IFC's estimation of expected credit losses.
 Information and events, with respect to the borrower and/or the economic and political environment in which it operates, that are considered in determining a loss reserve include, but are not limited to, the borrower's financial difficulties, assessing the risk of breach of contract, bankruptcy/reorganization, credit rating downgrade as well as geopolitical conflict, financial/economic crisis, commodity price decline, adverse local government action and natural disaster.
-The risks inherent in the portfolio that are considered in determining the portfolio reserve are those proven to exist by past experience and include: country systemic risk; the risk of correlation or contagion of losses between markets; uninsured and uninsurable risks; nonperformance under quarantees and support agreements; and opacity of, or misrepresentation in a borrower's financial statements.
+The risks inherent in the portfolio that are considered in determining the portfolio reserve are those proven to exist by past experience and include: country systemic risk; the risk of correlation or contagion of losses between markets; uninsured and uninsurable risks; nonperformance under guarantees and support agreements; and opacity of, or misrepresentation in a borrower's financial statements.

-IFC recognizes a reserve against credit losses on off-balance sheet credit exposures for guarantees that are not measured at fair value and other off-balance sheet arrangements.
+IFC recognizes a reserve against credit losses on off-balance sheet credit exposures for quarantees that are not measured at fair value and other off-balance sheet arrangements.
 Methodologies for estimating the reserve for credit losses on off-balance sheet credit exposures, including loans committed but not disbursed, are generally consistent with methodologies for estimating the reserve for credit losses for the disbursed loan portfolio.